mysrejourney/mkdocs/docs/terraform/basics.md

 When we run the `terraform init` command in a directory contains configuration file, terraform downloads the plugin and install them for the providers mentioned (AWS/Azure/GCP/Ali) in the configuration file.

-Terraform plugins are available in Hashicorp registry (<a href="https://registry.terraform.io/">https://registry.terraform.io/) for all the providers.
+Terraform plugins are available in Hashicorp registry <a href="https://registry.terraform.io/"> https://registry.terraform.io </a> for all the providers.
 There are three different providers.
 - Official Providers : Owned and maintained <mark>by Hashicorp</mark>
 - Partner Providers : Owned and maintained <mark>by third party company</mark> that has partner provider access with Hashicorp